arvindr21/generator-wchybridapp/README.md

 ```bash
 $ yo WCHybridApp
 ```
-Refer to http://thejackalofjavascript.com/a-hybrid-app-for-your-blog for more details.
+Refer to [Web Components, PhoneGap Build and Wordpress - A Hybrid App for your Blog](http://thejackalofjavascript.com/a-hybrid-app-for-your-blog) for more details.

 ### Getting To Know Yeoman